petruisfan/ionic-docker/README.md

 - integrate this docker image in every ionic project
 - also make sure to copy the "node_modules" somewhere in the docker image to make sure you still have the same version installed and available in time.
 Just copy the node_modules in a folder like ~ inside the container, and copy it to it's original location in the source code if not present.
 - use this type of images when developing with online IDEs like Cloud9
-- do not try to connect usb drivers and phone to the docker container (it's a pain).
-Just use tools like [Ionic DevApp](https://ionicframework.com/docs/pro/devapp/)
+- Use tools like [Ionic DevApp](https://ionicframework.com/docs/pro/devapp/) for deploy